Fairlight Homestead: Condition

-The post windmill, which was almost intact 5 years ago (1976), but only the post in the well now remains, and a wooden store for wine in casks, built up against a cutting in the side of a hill.
-This latter, in Jarret's time was removed, and in its place a 4 storied solid brick building (called "the barn" in 1981) was put up.
+Of the post windmill, which was almost intact in 1976, only the post in the well now remains, and a wooden store for wine in casks, built up against a cutting in the side of a hill.
+This latter, in Jarret's time was removed, and in its place a four-storey solid-brick building (called "the barn" in 1981) was put up.
 Next to this, and also of brick, was a dairy and creamery, with men's quarters and kitchens, and a large room overhead 70' x 30' for what purpose it is difficult to say, iron bars with running hooks from side to side, indicate some kind of industry on an extensive scale was carried on, which none of the villagers have now any knowledge of.
 Machinery of various sorts, some still standing.